Sabino High School: Rebuilding

 After their dominance in the 1990s, Sabino began a new decade with a new coach.
 Doug Holland, a longtime assistant under Scurran, led the 5-A Sabercats to a respectable 7–3 record, however the team missed the playoffs for the first time in 9 years.
 2000 also marked the end of the Sabercats conference winning streak at 42 games in a row.
 Holland stepped down after one season and the Sabercats were left without a coach.
 In 2001, Gary Buer was hired to take over and rebuild Sabino's program.
 After two seasons, Buer left the Sabercats to build a new college football program at a small, private liberal arts college in Virginia.
 With new head coach Jay Campos and a realignment back to the 4A Conference, Sabino brought the program back to elite level status.
 In 2005 they made it back to the state title game for the first time in 6 years but lost to Glendale's Cactus High School.
 In 2006, while compiling a 12–2 record, the Sabercats again reached the state championship game but fell to Scottsdale's Saguaro High School at then-new University of Phoenix Stadium.
 In 2009, Sabino made it to the State Championship game again but fell short to Canyon del Oro High School.

-State Football records

-Sabino High School holds the division 4A record for most shutouts in a season, with 8 in 1990.
-They finished that season 14-0 and won the state championship.
-It also holds the record for most interceptions in a season by any team in the state (at any level) with 40 in 1989 and again in 1992.
-In 1992 they again went 14–0 and won the state championship.